hlefebvr/state_machine_cpp/pages/1_ForLoop.md

 # [Tutorial] ForLoop: you're first state machine

 Hey!
-Ready to implement you're first algorithm with state_machine_cpp ?
+Ready to implement your first algorithm with state_machine_cpp ?
 Great!
 I hope you have already installed it, if not, please check the [README.md](https://github.com/hlefebvr/state_machine_cpp) file to see how it's easily done.
 Otherwise, let's dive in!